f5devcentral/f5-big-iq-lab/docs/class9/module1/lab2.rst

 |image13|

-Now select the “Logon Page” object on the right side of the pop up window.
+Now select the “Login Page” object on the right side of the pop up window.
 Then click “Save” on the next pop up window.

 |image14|